dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Since outside of templates, the context must be annotated manually; this is unproblematic:
 The call becomes illegal and a compiler error is presented to the programmer.

-In templated contexts, except uniqueness, it is necessary to manually ensure the execution is `pure` or `nothrow`.
+With the changes proposed by this DIP, in templated contexts, except uniqueness, it is necessary to manually ensure the execution is `pure` or `nothrow`.
-Usually, this can be done by properly annotating the callback where it is defined:
+Usually, this can be achieved by properly annotating the callback where it is defined:
 Instead of `x => x + 1` one has to write `(x) pure nothrow => x + 1`.
 This ensures that even when the type of the object plugged in for `x` depends on factors outside the control of the context, if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)` that will lead to a compilation error.